swxben/NSIShim/README.md

 ### Release notes

 I don't want to mess around with embedding release notes in the EXE or using NuGet or anything else.
 Probably the easiest way would be to use a naming convention to link release notes to a release.
 So for `MyCoolApp-1.0.0.exe` it could look for `MyCoolApp-1.0.0.txt` or `MyCoolApp-1.0.0.md`.

+## Contribute

+If you want to contribute to this project, start by forking the repo: <https://github.com/swxben/swxben.helpers>.
+Create an issue if applicable, create a branch in your fork, and create a pull request when it's ready.
+Thanks!

+### Contributors

+## Licenses

+All files [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise specified.

+### Third party licenses

+Third party libraries or resources have been included in this project under their respective licenses.

+- NSIS is Copyright (C) 1995-2009 Contributors, see `NSIShim/tools/nsis-2.46/COPYING` for more details